-DHE will continue to accept all projects that meet the statutory guidelines and budget deadlines set forth in the attached Instruction Manual for consideration in FY08-09.
+DHE will accept all projects that meet the statutory guidelines and budget deadlines set forth in the attached Instruction Manual for consideration in FY09-10.
 However, in developing the higher education priority list, we will again rely heavily on the priorities of governing boards with a focus on health and life safety projects, programmatic improvements, and continuation projects.
+Additionally, DHE has worked to develop a policy for the consideration of cash and other-funds to supplement state funded projects.
+This policy was considered in a Commission Study Session this May, and will be brought before the Commission for formal adoption in June.
+Given these circumstances it is likely that the consideration of cash and other funding sources in projects that would normally be eligible for state-funds will be part of the Commission's prioritization process.